Parramatta Road: Criticism

-Redevelopment plan
+Redevelopment plans

+There have been at least four recent plans to transform Parramatta Road, including "1996 Parramatta Road: Beyond 2000", the "2000 Clover Moore's Parramatta Road Taskforce", the "2011 NRMA re-imagining" and "2016 Inner West Council".

-The Government of New South Wales published the 'Parramatta Road Urban Transformation Strategy' in 2016, with a 30-year plan for redeveloping the area through planning and infrastructure investment.
+The Government of New South Wales published the 'Parramatta Road Urban Transformation Strategy' in 2016, with a 30 year plan for redeveloping the area through planning and infrastructure investment.
 Among the strategy's goals are housing an additional 56,000 people in 27,000 new homes on the corridor (with minimum five percent affordable housing); 50,000 workers employed in the area; and 66 hectares of new open space is provided through linear parks and along watercourses or infrastructure.

 The proposed development rights are worth millions of dollars to developers but are also controversial due to the density of some of the proposals and the likely impact on an already over-congested road.
 As a result, many of the development proposals are controversial with local residents and are opposed by local councils.
 A number of the disputes between developers and councils have led to court disputes.

 The Inner West Council and City of Canada Bay, through which the road runs for much of its length, have proposed using an electric guided bus running on the centre of the road for public transport, as opposed to kerbside buses as suggested in the strategy.

+ALTRAC Light Rail have proposed that a light rail corridor between Parramatta Road and Green Square be developed.